Mujeeburahman/alpha_ict_ea_project/README.md

 **Architecture Center**

-For all stakeholders and projects in the company there is an Architecture Center on the company’s intranet.
-It is a set of webpages that publish and provide the architecture visualizations and architecture documents that everyone should have access to.
-It is these documents that support decision making of stakeholders and guide the work done in the innovation projects.
+The company’s intranet hosts an Architecture Center for all stakeholders and projects.
+This online hub provides access to architecture visualizations and documents essential for decision-making and guiding innovation projects.

-This document will be managed and updated every year.
-On the Architecture Center you can find the current and previous versions of this document.
-NOTE: this document can have classified, so it is not permitted to make (parts of) the contents publicly available or share it with people outside of the company.
+This document will be updated annually, and both current and previous versions are available on the Architecture Center.
+Note: This document may contain classified information and must not be shared outside the company.

 # Chapter 3 Strategy